Pholith/ONI-Mods/README.md

 https://steamcommunity.com/profiles/76561198263471888/myworkshopfiles/?

 # Instructions

-## Installation
+#### With Steam
+You can install the mods by Steam just by click on "subscribe".

+#### Manually
-To download the mods, you need to click on "Clone or download" and "Doawnload ZIP".
+To download the mods, you need to click on "Clone or download" and "Download ZIP".

-### Without the Modloader (faster)
+If the mod is not on Steam or don't works for mystical reason, you can try this.
 Place the mods in the folder: Documents/Klei/OxygenNotIncluded/mods/local/ If the folder doesn't exist, create it.
 * .../Documents/Klei/OxygenNotIncluded/mods/